Jal Mandir

 The Jal Mandir or Water Temple is situated in Pawapuri (also known as Apapapuri which means a town without sins), in the Indian state of Bihar.
 It is dedicated to Mahavira, the 24th Tirthankara (religious preacher of Jainism), which marks the place of his cremation.
 Mahavira attained Nirvana (death) in Pawapuri in 527 BC.
-The temple was originally built by King Nandivardhan, elder brother of Mahavira, within the pond which is filled with red coloured lotus flowers.
+The shwetambara temple was originally built by King Nandivardhan, elder brother of Mahavira, within the pond which is filled with red coloured lotus flowers.
 It is one of the five main temples in Pawpuri, where the "Charan Paduka" or foot impression of Mahavira is deified.

 Location

 The temple, a famous and sacred pilgrimage centre of Jainism, is located in the holy city of Pawapuri in the Nalanda district in the Ganga Basin.
 It is 108 km away from Patna, the capital city of Bihar which is the nearest airport.
 Rajgir the nearest convenient railway station is 38 km away, and 8 mi from Biharsharif city in the subdivision of the same name.
 It is at the end of a 1 mi branch road from the Patna-Ranchi road or NH 20.